 Our Curriculum Intent

-We believe that all children should have a fair opportunity to find and develop their skills and passions and our broad and balanced curriculum enables all children to find success.
-Our curriculum ensures that children have a good understanding of their global and local citizenship and develops their social, emotional and moral needs as well as meeting National Curriculum expectations.
-Our curriculum equips children with both the knowledge and skills needed to be successful at primary school and beyond, championing the culture and climate we value here at Water Hall.
+It ensures that children have a good understanding of their global and local citizenship and responsibilities and develops their social, emotional and moral needs as well as meeting National Curriculum expectations.
+Our curriculum equips children with both the knowledge and skills needed to be successful at primary school and beyond; championing the culture and values we promote here at Water Hall.

-We devised a two-year rolling programme, split in to Cycle A and Cycle B to ensure that children experience real breadth and depth in their learning; leading to sustained mastery and greater depth of understanding for all.
+We have devised a two-year rolling programme, split into Cycle A and Cycle B, to ensure that children experience real breadth and depth in their learning; leading to sustained mastery and greater depth of understanding for all.

-Each Learning Opportunity provides children with the knowledge required to apply the skills, make links and build upon their learning in a variety of ways.
-Each Learning Opportunity begins and ends with engaging experiences; including opportunities to explore, energise and celebrate, through visits and events in school and in the community.
+Each unit of work provides children with the knowledge required to apply the skills, make links and build upon their learning in a variety of ways.
+The units for each half term can be found in our Long Term Curriculum Overviews for each phase.

 Children’s progress and learning is captured in books which celebrate their individual learning achievements and in collaborative floor books to capture whole class learning experiences.

-Our school values are intrinsic to pupils personal development at Water Hall and are woven into our curriculum, shared in assemblies and are visible around the school.
+Our school values and the 3 R’s are intrinsic to pupils’ personal development at Water Hall and are woven into our curriculum, shared in assemblies and are visible around the school.

-Alongside our values, we also support and encourage positive mental health by ensuring wellbeing opportunities and learning are woven throughout the curriculum.
-The 5 areas of wellbeing we promote explicitly are: connecting with others, giving, being active, taking notice and learning new things.
+Alongside our values and the 3 R’s, we also support and encourage positive mental health by ensuring wellbeing opportunities and learning are woven throughout the curriculum.

 Learning At Home